 - Indonesians from Java and Sumatra.
 Many in this group came as students in the 1960s.
-There was a new wave of arrivals in the 1990s, and in 2006 the population reached 3,261.
-Most were Christian, and around one-third were Muslim.
+Some in this group came as students in the 1960s.
+There was a new wave of arrivals in the 1990s.

 - Chinese Indonesians.
 These were mainly businesspeople who came in the late 1960s and again in the 1990s.

 In 2013, 4,914 New Zealand people had been born in Indonesia, and 4,127 stated that their ethnicity was Indonesian.
 Most lived in Auckland.
 The majority were Christian, and around one-third were Muslim.

 There are Indonesian community groups, and organisations to promote friendship between New Zealanders and Indonesians.
 Indonesian Independence Day is celebrated each year on 17 August.

 Bahasa Indonesia is the most commonly spoken Indonesian language in New Zealand.
 There is a rich variety of music, arts, crafts and cuisine.
 Gamelan orchestras have been set up at Victoria and Otago universities, and gamelan music has influenced New Zealand composers.

 Indonesian dishes such as nasi goreng (fried rice) and gado gado (salad with peanut sauce) are popular with New Zealanders.